Stress is – when the body does not believe the mind

 Photos: Oona Fergusson, Jana Raspotnig, Stephanie Forster

-Oona teaches highly empowering courses on the Presence of Man and Woman for understanding and dealing with everyday communication and interaction between the genders.
+Oona teaches highly empowering courses for men and women for understanding and dealing with everyday communication and interaction between the genders.
 The teachings apply to family, friends and work situations for new perspectives and solutions.